Beginner10617/TwoSnakes/README.md

 ## 📜 Rules

-- The game is played on a grid of size `horizontal_cells × vertical_cells`.
+- The game is played on a grid of size `HORIZONTAL_CELLS × VERTICAL_CELLS`.
 - The grid **wraps around**: moving off one edge brings the snake to the opposite side (like Pac-Man).
 - The function should return one of the four directions: `'U'` (up), `'D'` (down), `'L'` (left), or `'R'` (right).
 - Avoid any collision with: